 - Make sure only 1 plant is growing in each pot.
 If two begin to compete, choose the one you’d like to keep and uproot the other; this is also called plant thinning to achieve the right plant population.
 Try not to stray too far from Darwinian principles.

 - Do not transplant outside until after the last average frost date.
 If you’re concerned about another possible frost, cover them with our Pop-Up Plant Covers.

-- Most tomato plants will need some sort of support.
-You can use a cage or a pole for single plants, or you can build a fence support system if you have many tomato plants.
+- Most tomato plants often need some sort of support.
+Use a cage or a pole for single plants, or build a fence support system if you have many tomato plants to stake.